andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 ### <a name="renameMapper"></a> RenameMapper [ [Top](#index) ]

-The RenameMapper is a function that allow us to rename fields from JSON Object.
+The RenameMapper is a function that allows us to rename fields from JSON Object.

 ```json
 {